 Recycled materials are good construction materials.
 But they are even better as design elements in your house.

-- Second hand materials are often sought out by architects and designer for their aesthetic values too.
+- Second hand materials are often sought out by architects and builders Brisbane for their aesthetic values too.
 Upcycling is another way of using second hand materials, especially as interior design features.
 You can request to you architect specifically to include such thoughtful ideas in the floor plans.
 Here are a few suggestions on how to use them.

 - Old cooking pots and tyres make for good pots the plants.
 Paint them in bold colours, and it adds flair to any space.